jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Move the elbow out in front of the body to improve the fingers' reach of the low strings, or pull it back to better reach the high strings.

-Often, when we are struggling to place our fingers into a challenging chord grip, the problem can be solved almost magically by simply adjusting the elbow until the position is more comfortable.
+Often when we are struggling to place our fingers into a challenging chord grip, the problem can be solved almost magically by simply adjusting the elbow until the position is more comfortable.

 **Keep the fretting wrist at a neutral angle**